 Question: "What is the meaning of BC and AD (B.C. and A.D.)?"

-It is interesting to note that the purpose of the B.C. / A.D. dating system was to make the birth of Jesus Christ the dividing point of world history.
-However, when the B.C. / A.D. system was being calculated, they actually made a mistake in pinpointing the year of Jesus' birth.
-Scholars later discovered that Jesus was actually born around 4-6 B.C., not A.D.
+It is interesting to note that the purpose of the B.C./A.D. dating system was to make the birth of Jesus Christ the dividing point of world history.
+However, when the B.C./A.D. system was being calculated, they actually made a mistake in pinpointing the year of Jesus’ birth.
+Scholars later discovered that Jesus was actually born around 6—4 B.C., not A.D.
 1. That is not the crucial issue.
-The birth, life, ministry, death, and resurrection of Christ are the "turning points" in world history.
-It is fitting, therefore, that Jesus Christ is the separation of "old" and "new."
-B.C. was "before Christ," and since His birth, we have been living "in the year of our Lord."
-Philippians 2:10-11, "That at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father."
+The birth, life, ministry, death, and resurrection of Christ are the “turning points” in world history.
+It is fitting, therefore, that Jesus Christ is the separation of “old” and “new.”
+B.C. was “before Christ,” and since His birth, we have been living “in the year of our Lord.”
+Viewing our era as “the year of our Lord” is appropriate.
+Philippians 2:10–11 says, “That at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”

 © Copyright 2002-2014 Got Questions Ministries.